 - 1. Be at your designated bus stop 10 minutes before the scheduled arrival of the bus.
-Drivers are instructed not to wait for students that are not at the stop and ready to board the bus.
-Missing the bus in the morning is considered an unexcused tardy/absence. - 2.
+Drivers are instructed not to wait for students that are not at the stop and ready to board the bus. - 2.
 If you are required to cross the road, you must wait for the bus driver's "hand signal".
 Always cross in front of the bus. - 3.
 Stay at least 10 feet from the road while waiting for the bus.
 Bus riders must conduct themselves in a safe manner while waiting.
 Do not attempt to enter or move toward any bus until it has been brought to a complete stop, the door is opened, and the driver can see the student approaching. - 4.
-When leaving the bus, immediately move ten feet away from the bus.
+When leaving the bus, immediately move 10 feet away from the bus.
 Stay out of the danger zone.
-Do not stop at the mailbox or linger by the bus for any reason. - 5.
-Leave the bus only at your designated bus stop, unless parents have made arrangements for an alternate stop following the Transportation Policy.
-Drivers cannot accept notes. - 6.
-School buses are considered extensions of the classroom, therefore classroom behavior must be observed.
+Do not stop at the mailbox, garbage can, or linger by the bus for any reason. - 5.
+Exit the bus only at your designated bus stop, unless parents have made arrangements for an alternate stop following the Transportation Policy.
+Drivers cannot accept notes given from students by parents, teachers or school. - 6.
+School buses are considered extensions of the classroom; therefore, classroom behavior must be observed.
 Avoid rowdiness, horseplay and objectionable language. - 7.
 The driver has the right to assign seats on the bus. - 8.
 Cooperate with the bus driver and follow the bus driver's instructions the first time they are given. - 9.
 Extend nothing, including head, hands and feet out of the bus windows.
 Never throw anything in the bus or out of the bus window or door. - 10.
 Remain seated and out of the aisle at all times. - 11.
 Limit objects that are brought on the bus to those than can be safely held on your lap.
 Always use a backpack for loose objects.
+Athletic equipment must be secured in a bag or case so it can be safely transported on the student's lap or on the floor between their legs with the student in physical control of them.
 Do not bring or use any items on the bus that could affect the health, safety, or security of any passenger.
-Examples: scooters, skateboards, glass, and animals may not be transported on the bus. - 12.
-Talk guietly on the bus.
+Examples: scooters, skateboards, glass, animals and large musical instruments. - Michigan PA 187 under 227.1811 (10) states: "All baggage, articles, or medical supplies not held by individual passengers shall be secured in a manner that assures unrestricted access to all exits by all occupants, does not restrict the driver's ability to operate the bus, and protects all occupants against injury resulting from falling or displacement of any baggage, articles or equipment. - 12.
+Talk quietly on the bus.
 You must be silent when approaching and crossing any railroad track. - 13.
-There is no eating or drinking, or chewing gum allowed on regular bus runs. - 14.
+There is no eating or drinking allowed on regular bus runs. - 14.
 Be courteous to fellow students, the driver, and the driver's assistant. - 15.
 Realize that ANY driver distraction is potentially hazardous to the safety of all passengers. - 16.
-IN AN EMERGENCY Remain seated in the bus unless directed by the driver to do otherwise.
-Never leave or enter through the emergency door unless instructed by the driver.
+IN AN EMERGENCY Remain seated in your assigned seat unless directed by the driver to do otherwise.
+Never leave or enter through the emergency door unless instructed to do so by the driver.

-Students who misbehave on the bus are also subject to disciplinary action at school, as specified in the code of Conduct.
+Students who misbehave on the bus are also subject to disciplinary action at school, as specified in the code of conduct.